Minas, Uruguay Guide

 Day Trips

-Approximately 2 hours by car Piriápolis is a charming coastal town known for its beautiful beaches, scenic hills, and relaxed atmosphere.
-Ascend Cerro San Antonio for panoramic views of the coastline and the city.
-Explore the Rambla de los Argentinos, a picturesque promenade lined with shops and restaurants.
-Enjoy the sandy beaches and the calm waters of the Río de la Plata.
-Piriápolis offers a perfect escape from the hustle and bustle of city life, with a blend of natural beauty and seaside charm.
+Approximately 2 hours by car from Minas Piriápolis is a charming coastal town known for its beautiful beaches, scenic hills, and relaxed atmosphere.
+Climb Cerro San Antonio for panoramic views of the coastline, relax on the sandy shores of Playa Grande, and explore the Rambla de los Argentinos, a picturesque promenade lined with shops and restaurants.
+You can also visit the Castillo de Piria, a historic castle overlooking the town.

 Travel Time